 I tried to suppress my grin and rather than adding anything additional to the topic I turned it away from myself, "Do you think your cousin is a strong woman?"

 "Ha," he laughed out loud.
-"Claire is the strongest woman I know; she has a…a will that won't be denied.
+"Claire is the strongest woman I know; she has a…an undeniable will.
 Whatever Claire wants, Claire gets."

 "She must be very lucky then."

-Gavin laughed again, "I guess you could say that, but it's not really luck if you're just taking what you want no matter the circumstances."
+Gavin laughed again, "I guess you could say that, but it's not really luck if you're just taking what you want no matter the consequences."

 I had to wonder at this for a moment then sadly, softly said, "I do not think I will like her then."

-"When you say it like that, she sounds like…like a tyran."
+"When you say it like that, she sounds like…like a tyran…a bully."

 Then it was Gavin's turn to pause and think, "I guess in the most simplistic terms, that is exactly what she is," he said this as though he had only just realized the truth of it.
 He was quiet a moment longer then, "So we have talked of your land and your horsemanship; what other subject is safe for us to dwell upon?"